JoeStrout/minimicro-sysdisk/ROADMAP.md

 - ☑︎ `"/"` is now a valid path (in cd, dir, etc.)
 - ☑︎ The `edit` and `run` commands now take an optional filename to `load`.
 If you have unsaved changes, the user is advised to `save` or `reset` and the operation is aborted.
 - ☑︎ Fixed: Esc key did not enter the keyboard buffer (as seen by `key.available` and `key.get`) on Windows and Linux.
+- ☐ BUG: Tab key does not accept autocomplete on the command line in Linux (and Windows?)
 - ☑︎ `key.axis`: added a `smoothed` parameter (default true), enabling raw (unsmoothed) inputs.
 - ☑︎ `Image.fromScreen` takes a screen shot, including all layers
 - ☑︎ `Image.flip` and `Image.rotate` (in 90° increments)